This article may contain compensated links. Please read disclaimer for more info.

 Burgundy wine region produces some of the most exclusive wines throughout the world and also the most expensive.
-Wine from Burgundy includes several famous French wines, with the region best known for its Chardonnay (white Burgundy), Beaujolais Nouveau and Pinot Noir (Burgundy red wine).
+Wine from Burgundy includes several famous French wines, with the region best known for its Chardonnay (white Burgundy), Beaujolais Nouveau, and Pinot Noir (Burgundy red wine).
 Other types of Burgundy wine include a small number of roses and sparkling wines.

 Whilst touring the Burgundy Wine Region you’ll travel from appellation to appellation and you will be surprised to encounter village names that you’ll recognize from the labels of your favorite wine of Burgundy: Chablis, Meursault, Beaujolais, and Rully… Stop off to enjoy the most beautiful villages in Burgundy and taste their wines and own produce as you go.

 Yonne Wine Trail

 La Route Touristique des Vignobles de l’Yonne, between Auxerre and Tonnerre, is an enchanting area to explore.
 The French vineyard of Yonne is primarily known for the Chablis wine but there are other vineyards to explore.
-Visit its charming, picturesque wine villages, such as Auxerre or Vézelay, and meet the region’s passionate wine growers.
+Visit its charming, picturesque wine villages, such as Auxerre or Vézelay, and meet the region’s passionate winegrowers.
 Stroll through the areas of Chablis, Auxerre, and Tonnerre and call in at some wineries to taste their wines.

 Explore Noyers’ ramparts flanked by 19 towers and 3 fortified gates and stroll the village’s narrow cobbled streets with their half-timbered houses while some Renaissance-style hotel particuliers compete in beauty with stunning winegrowers’ houses.
 Bordered by vineyards of the Grand Crus de Bourgogne and crossed by the Serein River, there’s no lack of photo opportunities in Noyers-Sur-Serein.

 Avallon is a cute historic town enclosed in the Natural Regional Park of Morvan.
 Founded by the Romans, wandering around Avallon is like a trip back in time with its winding cobbled streets, medieval fortifications, and towers.

-Auxerre is a beautiful village in the Yonne Valley, in the heart of Bourgogne.
+Auxerre is the capital of the Yonne department and the fourth-largest city in Burgundy.
 It is crossed by the river Yonne, a tributary of the Seine River.
 Auxerre has a very important architectural heritage, with beautiful Medieval and Renaissance buildings.
-For this reason, Auxerre received in 1995 the label “Ville d’Art et d’Histoire” (village of arts and history) with almost all its historical center protected.
+For this reason, Auxerre received in 1995 the label “Ville d’Art et d’Histoire” (city of arts and history) with almost all its historical center protected.

 Both the town and the basilica are Unesco Heritage Sites and it’s a beautiful place to explore, perhaps in combination with some Burgundy wine tastings at the local producers.
 If you decide to spend the night in Vézelay, there are beautiful hotels located outside the walls while in inner Vézelay there are many little restaurants proposing great local food.

-Grands Crus WineTrail
+Grands Crus Wine Trail

 The Route des Grands Crus de Bourgogne, between Dijon and Beaune, is the must-see wine region of Burgundy.
 Also called “The Champs Elysees of Burgundy” because of its prestige, this marked route of 60 km crosses the Côtes de Nuits, Côtes de Beaune and their Hautes Côtes trough picturesque roads never far from the main roads.
 Côte de Nuits showcases 24 Grand Cru French vineyards producing some of Burgundy’s best red wines.

-Discover picturesque Beaune by strolling its winding streets and admiring some of its main sights such as Notre-Dame Basilica, the Museum of Fine Arts or the famous Hôtel-Dieu, a wonder of the Bourgondian architecture.
+Discover picturesque Beaune by strolling its winding streets and admiring some of its main sights such as Notre-Dame Basilica, the Museum of Fine Arts or the famous Hôtel-Dieu, a wonder of the Burgundian architecture.
 If you are looking for an enology course, do it in Beaune.

 Saulieu is a walled town that exists since Roman times, with beautiful historical buildings at every corner.
 This cute small town in Burgundy is also the gateway to the Morvan Regional Natural Park with endless outdoor activities.

 Semur-en-Auxois has a legendary origin, it was built by Hercules on his way back to Spain!
-Enter the walled village of Semur, wander its cobbled alleyways and admire the town’s beautiful architecture of half-timbered houses, dominated by the Gothic collegiate Church, and the donjon.
+Enter the walled village of Semur, wander its cobbled alleyways and admire the town’s beautiful architecture of half-timbered houses, dominated by the Gothic collegiate church, and the donjon.
 It’s no wonder, then, that the picturesque Semur-en-Auxois bears the label “Cité de Caractère de Bourgogne-Franche Comté“.

 Châteauneuf-en-Auxois is one of the “most beautiful villages in France”, located in the Côte d’Or department.
 The village stands on a rocky outcrop and it is surrounded by a medieval fortress, with beautiful stone houses, churches and pediments, and turrets of the XV century.
 Don’t’ miss Châteauneuf’s castle, a superb example of medieval military architecture.

 Follow the ramparts walk, stroll the medieval streets with its stone houses from the Middle Ages and Rennaissance and admire its beautiful Benedictine abbey, the architecture of Flavigny is a wonder!
 But Flavigny-Sur-Ozerain is also a paradise for foodies with its excellent restaurants proposing local cuisine with fresh produce.
 In addition to the Bourgogne wines, the abbey is the only place producing the famous Anis de Flavigny with a recipe that has remained unchanged since the sixteenth century.

 Mâconnais /Beaujolais WineTrail

 From the south of Chalon-sur-Saône, close to Lyon, enjoy the rich history and panoramic views of the vineyards.
 Visit the famous Cluny Abbey and the magical Roche de Solutré.
 Stop at some beautiful Burgundy villages surrounded by picturesque countryside and meet the locals who would be happy to share their passion for wine growing.

 Tournus, located on the banks of the Saone River, is a city steeped in history well known for its awesome architectural heritage.
 The abbey Saint-Philibert is a masterpiece of the first Romanesque art while the Hôtel-Dieu-museum, the river banks of the Saone or the Bicycle Museum are also worth a detour.

-We hope you enjoyed our list of most beautiful villages in Burgundy Wine Region.
+We hope you enjoyed our list of most beautiful villages in the Burgundy Wine Region.
 What are your favorite Burgundy towns?